back

 How Long Do Collections Remain on Your Credit Report?

-Collection accounts are almost always reported to the credit bureaus and, according to the Fair Credit Reporting Act (FCRA), can remain on an individual’s credit report for up to seven years from the date of the original debt’s first delinquency.
+Collection accounts are almost always reported to the major credit bureaus and, according to the Fair Credit Reporting Act (FCRA), can remain on an individual’s credit report for up to seven years from the date of the original debt’s first delinquency.

-Can Paying off Collections Improve Your Score?
+Can Paying Off Collections Improve Your Score?

-Improving Your Credit Score After Collections
+How To Improve Improving Your Credit Score After Collections

 If you have recently had a collection account on your credit report, there are plenty of things you can do to improve your credit score.
 A 700 credit score may not be too difficult to reach if you have paid off your collection account and you are using one of the newer credit scoring models.
 However, if you want to play a more active role in boosting your credit score, there are several strategies you can employ to get the results you want to see.
+These are some methods to repair your credit after collections:

 Here are a few of the most important things to keep in mind when rebuilding your credit after a collection account: